mithali-m/Electronic-Benefit-Transfer-Card-Management-System/README.md

 The EBT (Electronic Benefit Transfer) Card is similar to a debit card where the Government issues it to underprivileged people when their income is under a specific threshold.

-•EBT Food refers to the usage of the card to purchase cold meals in a particular business.
+• EBT Food refers to the usage of the card to purchase cold meals in a particular business.<br>
-•EBT Cash refers to the ability to withdraw cash from an ATM.
+• EBT Cash refers to the ability to withdraw cash from an ATM.<br>
-•Alcoholic beverages and tobacco items are examples of products that are not eligible for EBT Food.
+• Alcoholic beverages and tobacco items are examples of products that are not eligible for EBT Food.<br>
-•Each month, the cardholder will get money from the government using taxpayer funds.
+• Each month, the cardholder will get money from the government using taxpayer funds.<br>
-•The EBT card therefore needs a Database Management System to support the daily transactions.
+• The EBT card therefore needs a Database Management System to support the daily transactions.

 Order for running Script
 1. Run 1_System Admin Script (System_Admin_Script.sql) - this will create an EBTAPP User